yarnmengnus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to create a new task with specified details.
-2. ProfPlan validates the input format for the task name and deadline.
+2. ProfPlan validates the input format for the given fields.
 3. ProfPlan creates the new task and adds it to the task list.
 4. ProfPlan displays a confirmation message with the updated task list.